skipcl4ss/python-ucl-draw/README.md

 #### **Pairing Process**
 If the special case happens, pair the two teams, remove them from their respective pots and repeat the pairing process.
 If the special case does not happen, we choose the runner randomly, make a list of the eligible winners and choose a winner from that list, pair the two teams, remove them from their respective pots and repeat the pairing process.
-The process ends when the runners Pot is empty
+The process ends when the runners Pot is empty.

 ## Finals Draw
 ### How the draw works